Library Home page | Library Catalog

 The Centers for Disease Control and Prevention (CDC) - Official government website with information about the outbreak

-CDC new mask guidelines as of January 28, 2022.
+CDC new mask guidelines as of May 11, 2023.
 Which type of masks to use to protect yourself and to prevent the spread of COVID-19.

 Food and Drug Administration (FDA) - Find out how the FDA is protecting public health in the area of COVID-19 diagnostic testing, biologics, PPE, medical devices, vaccines, and therapeutics.

-Information about the 2022 MPX (Mpox) Outbreak from the CDC NEW!
+Information about the 2022 MPX (Mpox) Outbreak from the CDC

 State resources: